tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Wind Walk

-**Casting Time/Duration**: 30 minutes**/**10 hours
+**Casting Time/Duration:** 30 minutes**/**10 hours

-**Market/Component Cost**: 2,500 gp**/**500 gp
+**Market/Component Cost:** 2,500 gp**/**500 gp

-**Effect**: You and all allies within 5 squares of you become weightless and gain the overland flight ability.
+**Effect:** You and all allies within 5 squares of you become weightless and gain the overland flight ability.
 You lose your quick, interrupt, and regular actions while flying, and can use your move action only to fly.
 If you take actions to do anything else, you crash.
 When using this ritual to fly for 10 hours, including rests, you can travel approximately 100 miles.

 ## Level 8 Rituals